grzegorz914/homebridge-xbox-tv/README.md

 * If used with Hoobs, there is a possible configuration incompatibilty.

 ## Troubleshooting
-* If for some reason the device will not be displayed in Home app try this procedure:
+* If for some reason the device is not displayed in HomeKit app try this procedure:
    * Go to `./homebridge/persist`.
    * Remove `AccessoryInfo.xxx` file which contain Your device data: `{"displayName":"Xbox"}`.
    * Next remove `IdentifierCashe.xxx` file with same name as `AccessoryInfo.xxx`.